leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 If the grip is too strong, eg. the filament is being mangled by the gears, or the filament is grinding, back off the Springy tensioner bolt half a turn and test again.

 It is important to set the Springy tension correctly so that the drive gears have good grip on the filament.
 If this is not set correctly, later calibration steps may give erroneous readings, because the length of filament sent by the Gear Motor is used in the calibration calculations.

+The Springy spring tensions the Servo downward, while still allowing the Servo to flex upwards slightly as necessary during operation.

 ### ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) Step 4.
 Calibrate your gear stepper